RBusarow/Dispatch/android-lifecycle-runtime/README.md

 ### Automatic start/stop/restart of "observer" jobs

-Structured concurrency relies upon cancellation, but [androidx-lifecycle-runtime.ktx][androidx-lifecycle] doesn't cancel.
+Structured concurrency relies upon cancellation, but [androidx-lifecycle-runtime.ktx][androidx-lifecycle-runtime-ktx] doesn't cancel.
 It uses a special [PausingDispatcher][pausingDispatcher].
 This pausing behavior then **leaks** upstream, creating backpressure and potentially deadlocks.

 There's a [bug filed in their issue tracker][b/146370660], but 2.2.0 got released anyway.